mpavlov/asiaq/README.md

 The mechanism for executing SSM commands is `disco_aws.py exec-ssm`.
 See the `--help` of that subcommand for usage instructions.

+#### Configuration

+Executing SSM documents can be somewhat customized through modifications to `disco_aws.ini`.
+You can set the `default_ssm_s3_bucket` option under the `disco_aws` section in the `disco_aws.ini`.
+The value of this option should correspond to an S3 bucket where the output of SSM documents should be uploaded for longer term storage.
+If this option is not set, then the output of SSM documents will be limited to 2500 characters.

 Testing Hostclasses
 -------------------